 She invites all who are seeking to consider spiritual direction, noting that for those who may feel alienated from institutional religion, it can help them to “un-know what God isn’t and to know the spirit of unity and wholeness in Christ.”

 To learn more about spiritual direction or to begin the process, contact Kathy Wray at 724-869-6585 or email@example.com.
-In addition to Kathy, five Sisters of St. Joseph – Carolyn Bodenschatz, Paula Drass, Catherine Higgins, Marjorie Kelly, and Carolyn Wiethorn – serve as spiritual directors for St. Joseph Spirituality Center, and have some availability to meet with new directees in 2020.
+In addition to Kathy, five Sisters of St. Joseph – Carolyn Bodenschatz, Paula Drass, Catherine Higgins, Marjorie Kelly, and Carolyn Wiethorn – serve as spiritual directors for St. Joseph Spirituality Center, and have some availability to meet with new directees.
 The suggested donation for spiritual direction is $50 per hour, but no one is turned away for lack of funds.
 Spiritual directors meet with directees on a regular basis, usually monthly and in person.